Connect with us

 For a headphone model to have lasted from 1991 to today, with no sign of stopping 33 years later, is a testament not to greatness in any one aspect, but to “good enough” in all facets of its use.
 It did leak some sound while recording, but its isolation was good enough.
 The coiled cable was frustrating at times and required some soldering to replace when it got damaged, but again: good enough.
 It was lightweight so comfort was good, and yet it was durable enough to withstand the rigors of studio life.
 And if it did break beyond repair, it was only $99 USD to replace it with another pair.

 Once you know the MDR-7506’s sonic signature – slightly elevated vocals and treble and rolled-off lows – it provides good enough sound quality that one can use them for just about any studio task.
 In the vocal booth, as a monitor for guitarists and drummers, or even in the control room, the MDR-7506 is at home anywhere in the studio.
-The 7506 was not (and is not) a perfect headphone, but it provides a lot of good qualities which have kept it in widespread use for nearly four decades.
+The 7506 was not (and is not) a perfect headphone, but it provides a lot of good qualities which have kept it in widespread use for over three decades.
 Is there room for improvement?
 Of course.
 And that’s why Sony released the MDR-M1 ($249.99), a closed back, over-the-ear studio headphone for those who want more than “good enough.”

 A Brief History of Sony’s Studio Headphones